toadlyBroodle/spam-bot-3000/README.md

 your_consumer_secret
 your_access_token
 your_access_token_secret
+your_twitter_username
+your_twitter_password
 ```

 - create new 'twit_promos.txt' in job directory to store your job's promotions to spam
 	- individual tweets on seperate lines
 	- each line must by <= 140 characters long
 - create new 'twit_queries.txt' in job directory to store your job's queries to scrape twitter for